worldofmarcus/project-portfolio-1/README.md

 **2022-07-14**

+- Bug: Hover effect on logo not working properly on Safari.
+- Bug: Challenges with portfolio section.
+Grid system not responsive.
+I think it has to do with the video content.
+Need a solution to that.

+**2022-07-16**

 - Bug: When changing to @media 950px and and below the logo isn't 100% centered.
 I tried to fix it by removing letter-spacing on the font awesome-symbol, it got better but didn't solve the problem fully.
 It look's OK but I need to check this later on in the project.